scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 ---

 On the 7th of April 2023, many Scala builds stopped working because an outage affected the sbt community repository.
-In this blog post, we explain what the sbt community repository is and what it stores, report on the incident, and outline what we can do to avoid such problems in the future.
+In this blog post, we describe the sbt community repository, report on the incident, and outline actions taken so far.
+There will be more action in the future and a followup blog post.

 ## The Incident